 Maturity can be determined either by subjective or objective observation.
 According to Reid (2002), the methods of determining harvest maturity are as follows

-Apart from the above measures, abscission, accumulated heat unit, specific gravity, duration after flowering, firmness, dry matter, juice content, Oil content, waxiness, tenderness etc can also be used to determine the optimum stage of harvest maturity.
+- Apart from the above measures, abscission, accumulated heat unit, specific gravity, duration after flowering, firmness, dry matter, juice content, Oil content, waxiness, tenderness, etc., can also determine the optimum harvest maturity stage.

-Some important measures of maturity of fruits and vegetables are described in the following
+Some essential measures of maturity of fruits and vegetables are described in the following.

-(i) Fruit Color: Fruit skin or flesh color changes as the fruit matures or ripens.
+Fruit skin or flesh color changes as the fruit matures or ripens.
 These changes can be determined subjectively by the harvester.
-However, color meters and color charts have been developed for determining harvest times for apples, tomatoes, peaches, chili peppers etc. However, some fruits do not exhibit any perceptible color changes during maturation and thus this parameter cannot be effectively used.
-Color changes also differs among different cultivars of the same fruit.
+However, color meters and color charts have been developed for determining harvest times for apples, tomatoes, peaches, chili peppers, etc. However, some fruits do not exhibit any perceptible color changes during maturation, and thus this parameter cannot be effectively used.
+Color changes also differ among different cultivars of the same fruit.

-(ii) Firmness: Some fruits may change in texture during maturation and these changes can be used to determine the harvest time.
+Some fruits may change in texture during maturation, and these changes can be used to determine the harvest time.
 Textural changes are detected subjectively by touch or gentle squeezing.
 However, objective measurement can be achieved using pressure testers and texture analyzers.

-(v) Specific gravity: The specific gravity of fruit can be considered as an index for maturity grading.
-Water has a specific gravity of 1.00 and common salt solution (2.5% NaCl) has a specific gravity of 1.02 and both are used in the maturity grading of mango fruits (Kapsa and Katrodia 1997). e.g. specific gravity of mango range between 1.01-1.02.
+The specific gravity of fruit can be considered an index for maturity grading.
+Water has a specific gravity of 1.00, and common salt solution (2.5% NaCl) has a specific gravity of 1.02, and both are used in the maturity grading of mango fruits (Kapsa and Katrodia 1997). e.g., the specific gravity of mango range between 1.01-1.02.

-In summary, the maturity of fruit at harvest will greatly affect their quality along the post harvest value chain.
-Accurate, efficient and effective maturity indices need to be applied in order to ensure high quality at all levels along the value chain.
-It is worth noting that a single maturity index cannot be used to predominately determine maturity of fruits.
-It is advisable to use different parameters simultaneously to improve the accuracy of the determinations.
+In summary, the maturity of fruit at harvest will significantly affect their quality along the post-harvest value chain.
+Therefore, accurate, efficient, and effective maturity indices must be applied to ensure high quality at all levels along the value chain.
+It is worth noting that a single maturity index cannot predominately determine the maturity of fruits.
+Therefore, it is advisable to use different parameters simultaneously to improve the accuracy of the determinations.
 Furthermore, one maturity index cannot be applied across all cultivars of the same crop.
-There are slight differences among the cultivars.
+This is because there are slight differences among the cultivars.